AcademySoftwareFoundation/openexr/SECURITY.md

 If you think you've found a potential vulnerability in OpenEXR, please report it by filing a GitHub [security advisory](https://github.com/AcademySoftwareFoundation/openexr/security/advisories/new).
-Alternatively, email security@openexr.com with detailed steps to reproduce the issue and any other information that could aid an investigation.
+Alternatively, email security@openexr.com and provide your contact info for further private/secure discussion.
 If your email does not receive a prompt acknowledgement, your address may be blocked.

 Our policy is to acknowledge the receipt of vulnerability reports within 48 hours.
 Our policy is to address critical security vulnerabilities